tankbell/frequent-itemsSets/README.md

    ./gradlew run --args='src/test/resources/test.dat SIGMA MAX_ITEM_SETS_SIZE' --info

    for example : ./gradlew run --args='src/test/resources/test.dat 5 3' --info

+8. The JUnit test case can be found under the src/test folder.

 The application was tested using Java 11.
 With Java 8 streams ran into a performance issue related to dividing the buffered reader